oracle-livelabs/database/sharding/raft23c/initialize-environment/initialize-environment.md

 ### Prerequisites
 This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- An Oracle Cloud account
 - You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Prepare Setup
     - Lab: Environment Setup

 ## Task 1: Validate That Required Processes are Up and Running.